chaordichris/chaordichris.github.io/aboutme.md

 subtitle: Personal Profile
 ---

-My name is Chris Patrick, I'm a data scientist and statistician.
-I am interested in builing tools/products for decision making under uncertainty.
+My name is Chris, I'm a data scientist and statistician.
+I am interested all things complex, dynamic, emergent, and non-linear.
+The name of this site is an ode to Dee Hock and his concept, "chaordic", described on his [site](http://www.deewhock.com/) as follows:

-### A little bit more
+chaordic [kay-ordʹ-ic], adj., fr.
+E. chaos and order.
+1. The behavior of any self-organizing, self-governing, organ, organization, or system that harmoniously exhibits characteristics of both order and chaos.
+2. Patterned by chaos and order in a way not dominated by either.
+3. Blending of diversity, chaos, complexity and order characteristic of the fundamental organizing principles of evolution and nature.

-I am from the Indianpolis, IN and studied statistics at [Purdue University](purdue.edu).
-Outside of work I enjoy golf, sports, markets and am always learning.
+I am a native of Indianapolis, IN and studied statistics at [Purdue University](purdue.edu).